LogtalkDotOrg/logtalk3/manuals/sources/glossary.rst

       A predicate that is defined in an object (or in a category) but that is not listed in a scope directive.
 These predicates behave like private predicates but are invisible to the reflection built-in methods.
-Local predicates are usually auxiliary predicates, only relevant to the entity where they are defined.
+Local predicates are usually auxiliary predicates and only relevant to the entity where they are defined.

    meta-predicate
-      A predicate where one of its arguments will be called as a goal.
+      A predicate where one of its arguments will be called as a goal or used as a closure to construct a goal that will be called.
-      For instance, ``findall/3`` and ``call/1`` are Prolog built-ins meta-predicates.
+      For example, ``findall/3`` and ``call/1`` are Prolog built-ins meta-predicates.

    predicate scope container